RashidaKapadia/Sportcred-App/gitHELP.md

     git log

-See modifications see last commit
+See modifications since the last commit

     git diff